Implantable Contact Lens

 Book an appointment

-If you are not suitable for laser eye surgery, take back control of your vision with an implantable contact lens.
+If you are interested in ICL or are not suitable for laser eye surgery, take control of your vision with implantable contact lenses.

 Contact us today to book an appointment.